anisur172/MySQL/README.md

     Decoration Varchar(30),
     `Pattern Type` Varchar(30),
     Recommendation int)
-# Put the bluck value/data inside of the table from file by given path
+# Put the bluck value/data inside of the table from file by the given path
     LOAD DATA INFILE
     'E:/AttributeDataSet(DessDataset)-2.csv'
     into table dress